Happy Valley set: Raymond de Trafford

-Son of Sir Humphrey de Trafford, 3rd Baronet, Raymond Vincent de Trafford (1900–1971) was a British nobleman from an old Irish aristocratic family.
-A gambler, womaniser and alcoholic, de Trafford was a notable presence in the Happy Valley set during the 1920s, and had numerous lovers, including Alice de Janze and Kiki Preston.
+A gambler, womaniser and alcoholic, de Trafford was a notable presence in the Happy Valley set during the 1920s, and had numerous lovers, including Alice de Janzé and Kiki Preston.
+He was reported as having large estates in Kenya, of at least 20000 acres.
 He once attempted to seduce Princess Alice, Duchess of Gloucester, but was repelled.
-De Trafford was once reported to be so drunk, he set some houses of Kenyans on fire one night.
+De Trafford was once reported to be so drunk, he set some houses of Kenyans afire one night.

-De Trafford was threatened by his family with disinheritance if he were to marry Alice de Janze.
-In 1927, after discovering the truth, Alice shot him and then shot herself, while in a railway station in Paris.
-Raymond survived and later tried to defend Alice in her trial.
-In 1932, he married Alice, but almost immediately deserted her (allegedly, because he feared her) and moved to Australia.
-In 1939, he hit and killed a man with his car while under the influence, and spent three years in prison for manslaughter.
-A year later, he filed for bankruptcy.
+De Trafford was threatened by his family with disinheritance if he were to marry Comtesse Alice de Janzé.
+On Saturday 26 March 1927, after discovering the truth where he had promised to marry her, de Janzé shot him and then shot herself, after he had boarded the Calais express at the Gare du Nord railway station in Paris.
+They both survived, she was charged by the police, and he later as a witness, tried to defend de Janzé in her trial.
+On Monday 22 February 1932 in Neuilly-sur-Seine, he married de Janzé, but almost immediately deserted her (allegedly, because he feared her) on the SS Orsova in November 1932, and relocated to Australia.
+He visited all Australian states, and moved within the sporting social circles including horse racing in Sydney and Kalgoorlie.
+De Trafford returned to England in April 1936, although it was hinted he would return to Australia in January 1937.
+De Janzé was granted a decree nisi for divorce in October 1937.